-Assessor Checklist of Questions for POA 3: Supporting Voluntary Compliance Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What organizational unit/s of the tax administration is/are responsible for taxpayer assistance and education?
-Does the tax administration have a dedicated call center(s) for taxpayer assistance?
-Sources of background material include: O Organizational chart of the tax administration, and role descriptions of the main organizational units.
-Existence of a dedicated call center(s).
-P3-7 Scope, currency, and accessibility of information Dimension 1: The range of information available and assistance given to taxpayers to explain, in clear terms, what their obligations and entitlements are in respect of each core tax.
+Assessor Checklist of Questions QUESTIONS Assessor Checklist of Questions for POA 3: Supporting Voluntary Compliance Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: What organizational unit/s of the tax administration is/are responsible for taxpayer assistance and education?
+Does the tax administration have a dedicated call center/s for taxpayer assistance?
+Sources of background material include: Organizational chart of the tax administration, and role descriptions of the main organizational units.
+Existence of a dedicated call center/s.
+P3-8 Scope, currency, and accessibility of information Scoring method M1 Dimension 1.
+The range of information available and assistance given to taxpayers to explain, in clear terms, what their obligations and entitlements are in respect of each core tax.
 Does the tax administration provide information to the public in respect of the main areas of taxpayer obligations (i.e. registration, filing, payment, and reporting of information in tax declarations) and entitlements (e.g., refund claims)?
 Does the publicly available information cover all core taxes?
 Is the publicly available information tailored to the needs of key taxpayer segments?
 For example, is the information that is provided to small business taxpayers in a form that can be readily understood and applied by small traders who cannot afford the services of tax intermediaries?
-Does the tax administration conduct or promote public education programs (e.g., tax seminars for people starting and running a business, and programs for teaching school students about taxes)?
 Web site and/or hard copy information products available to the public in respect of the main areas of taxpayer obligations and entitlements for all core taxes.
 Customized information products tailored to the specific needs of key taxpayer segments, tax intermediaries, and disadvantaged groups, etc. Customized public education programs.
-Dimension 2: The degree to which information is current in terms of the law and administrative policy.
+Dimension 2.
+The degree to which information is current in terms of the law and administrative policy.
 Is all publicly available information current in terms of the law and administrative policy, noting that 'current' would also include legislative changes that have a future commencement date?
 Do documented procedures exist to ensure regular and systematic updating of information (e.g., when there are changes to tax laws)?
 Are the procedures consistently applied in practice?
 How are taxpayers made aware of changes to laws that affect them?
-For example, are taxpayers alerted in advance of the date of effect of the new laws (including through the use of proactive client relationship management approaches)?
-Or are they made aware only through general media (e.g., website and/or press release)?
-Are dedicated technical staff resources assigned to the task of keeping publicly available information up to date?
-Documented procedures for the regular and systematic updating of publicly available information.
+For Documented procedures for the regular and systematic updating of publicly available information.
 Examples of communications with taxpayers regarding changes to the law, including: Communication by mail/post; Web site alerts; Newspaper, radio, and television announcements; and Articles in business and professional journals.
-Organizational chart-and field observation by the TADAT assessor-of dedicated technical staff resources assigned to the task of keeping publicly available information up-to-date.
+Organizational chart-and field observation by the TADAT assessor-of dedicated technical staff resources assigned to the task of keeping